 An annual discussion that sets the agenda for the year—tied to the strategic planning session—can help boards better drive what’s on the agenda, says Brown.
 The governance and nominating committee can then take that conversation and finetune the scope of the board’s agenda for the year, with input from the board before it’s finalized.

-It’s important to hear from other members of the management team and ask questions directly of the heads of the respective areas of the organization, rather than relying on one source—the CEO—for that information.
+Getting the right input It’s important to hear from other members of the management team and ask questions directly of the heads of the respective areas of the organization, rather than relying on one source—the CEO—for that information.
 Ideally, the board should hear from the CFO at every board meeting to address financial matters.
 The heads of legal, compliance, human resources and information technology should also be available to address their areas of expertise, when needed.
 McAlpin recommends asking open-ended questions to gain their perspectives and address any of the board’s concerns.
 “If I were a board member, I’d rather [their answers] be unfiltered,” rather than through the CEO, he says.

 Brown also recommends that the board hear from business line leaders at least annually, to better understand these important areas of the business.